MaryIsbell/Editing/natturnerdocumentingsouth.md

-opinions, was perfected by Divine inspiration, from the circumstances already alluded to in my infancy, and which belief was ever afterwards zealously inculcated by the austerity of my life and manners, which became the subject of remark by white and black.\-- Having soon discovered to be great, I must appear so, and therefore studiously avoided mixing in society, and wrapped\
+opinions, was perfected by Divine inspiration, from the circumstances already alluded to in my infancy, and which belief was ever afterwards zealously inculcated by the austerity of my life and manners, which became the subject of remark by white and black.-- Having soon discovered to be great, I must appear so, and therefore studiously avoided mixing in society, and wrapped
 []

-        \* When questioned as to the manner of manufacturing those different articles, he was found well informed on the subject.\
+        * When questioned as to the manner of manufacturing those different articles, he was found well informed on the subject.

 ------------------------------------------------------------------------

 [Page 9]

-myself in mystery, devoting my time to fasting and prayer\--By this time, having arrived to man\'s estate, and hearing the scriptures commented on at meetings, I was struck with that particular passage which says : \"Seek ye the kingdom of Heaven and all things shall be added unto you.\" I reflected much on this passage, and prayed daily for light on this subject\--As I was praying one day at my plough, the spirit spoke to me, saying \"Seek ye the kingdom of Heaven and all things shall be added unto you.\" *Question*\--what do you mean by the Spirit. *Ans.* The Spirit that spoke to the prophets in former days\--and I was greatly astonished, and for two years prayed continually, whenever my duty would permit\--and then again I had the same revelation, which fully confirmed me in the impression that I was ordained for some great purpose in the hands of the Almighty.
+myself in mystery, devoting my time to fasting and prayer--By this time, having arrived to man's estate, and hearing the scriptures commented on at meetings, I was struck with that particular passage which says : "Seek ye the kingdom of Heaven and all things shall be added unto you."
+I reflected much on this passage, and prayed daily for light on this subject--As I was praying one day at my plough, the spirit spoke to me, saying "Seek ye the kingdom of Heaven and all things shall be added unto you." *Question*--what do you mean by the Spirit. *Ans.* The Spirit that spoke to the prophets in former days--and I was greatly astonished, and for two years prayed continually, whenever my duty would permit--and then again I had the same revelation, which fully confirmed me in the impression that I was ordained for some great purpose in the hands of the Almighty.
 Several years rolled round, in which many events occurred to strengthen me in this my belief.
-At this time I reverted in my mind to the remarks made of me in my childhood, and the things that had been shewn me\--and as it had been said of me in my childhood by those by whom I had been taught to pray, both white and black, and in whom I had the greatest confidence, that I had too much sense to be raised, and if I was, I would never be of any use to any one as a slave.
-Now finding I had arrived to man\'s estate, and was a slave, and these revelations being made known to me, I began to direct my attention to this great object, to fulfil the purpose for which, by this time, I felt assured I was intended.
-Knowing the influence I had obtained over the minds of my fellow servants, (not by the means of conjuring and such like tricks\--for to them I always spoke of such things with contempt) but by the communion of the Spirit whose revelations I often communicated to them, and they believed and said my wisdom came from God.
-I now began to prepare them for my purpose, by telling them something was about to happen that would terminate in fulfilling the great promise that had been made to me\--About this time I was placed under an overseer, from whom I ranaway - and after remaining in the woods thirty days, I returned, to the astonishment of the negroes on the plantation, who thought I had made my escape to some other part of the country, as my father had done before.
-But the reason of my return was, that the Spirit appeared to me and said I had my wishes directed to the things of this world, and not to the kingdom of Heaven, and that I should return to the service of my earthly master\--\"For he who knoweth his Master\'s will,
+At this time I reverted in my mind to the remarks made of me in my childhood, and the things that had been shewn me--and as it had been said of me in my childhood by those by whom I had been taught to pray, both white and black, and in whom I had the greatest confidence, that I had too much sense to be raised, and if I was, I would never be of any use to any one as a slave.
+Now finding I had arrived to man's estate, and was a slave, and these revelations being made known to me, I began to direct my attention to this great object, to fulfil the purpose for which, by this time, I felt assured I was intended.
+Knowing the influence I had obtained over the minds of my fellow servants, (not by the means of conjuring and such like tricks--for to them I always spoke of such things with contempt) but by the communion of the Spirit whose revelations I often communicated to them, and they believed and said my wisdom came from God.
+I now began to prepare them for my purpose, by telling them something was about to happen that would terminate in fulfilling the great promise that had been made to me--About this time I was placed under an overseer, from whom I ranaway - and after remaining in the woods thirty days, I returned, to the astonishment of the negroes on the plantation, who thought I had made my escape to some other part of the country, as my father had done before.
+But the reason of my return was, that the Spirit appeared to me and said I had my wishes directed to the things of this world, and not to the kingdom of Heaven, and that I should return to the service of my earthly master--"For he who knoweth his Master's will,

 ------------------------------------------------------------------------

 [Page 10]

-and doeth it not, shall be beaten with many stripes, and thus, have I chastened you.\" And the negroes found fault, and murmurred against me, saying that if they had my sense they would not serve any master in the world.
-And about this time I had a vision\--and I saw white spirits and black spirits engaged in battle, and the sun was darkened\--the thunder rolled in the Heavens, and blood flowed in streams\--and I heard a voice saying, \"Such is your luck, such you are called to see, and let it come rough or smooth, you must surely bare it.\" I now withdrew myself as much as my situation would permit, from the intercourse of my fellow servants, for the avowed purpose of serving the Spirit more fully\--and it appeared to me, and reminded me of the things it had already shown me, and that it would then reveal to me the knowledge of the elements, the revolution of the planets, the operation of tides, and changes of
+and doeth it not, shall be beaten with many stripes, and thus, have I chastened you."
+And the negroes found fault, and murmurred against me, saying that if they had my sense they would not serve any master in the world.
+And about this time I had a vision--and I saw white spirits and black spirits engaged in battle, and the sun was darkened--the thunder rolled in the Heavens, and blood flowed in streams--and I heard a voice saying, "Such is your luck, such you are called to see, and let it come rough or smooth, you must surely bare it."
+I now withdrew myself as much as my situation would permit, from the intercourse of my fellow servants, for the avowed purpose of serving the Spirit more fully--and it appeared to me, and reminded me of the things it had already shown me, and that it would then reveal to me the knowledge of the elements, the revolution of the planets, the operation of tides, and changes of